-Albina Seventh-day Adventist German Reformed Church
+Albina Seventh-day Adventist Church (German)

 In May of 1889, Frederick wrote a short article that was published in the Advent Review and Sabbath Herald: